 Daniel Firtel (Speaker) has led top real estate investment and leasing firms in California for over 15 years advising many of the retail industries largest institutional landlords and retailers in connection with expansion plans.
-Daniel has been involved in more than $3 Billion in retail property acquisitions, dispositions and leases throughout his career.
-Daniel manages the analysis of opportunities for licensing applications, partnerships, purchases and brand expansion and negotiates purchase and sale agreements for acquisitions.
+He has a multi-billion-dollar track record in retail property acquisitions, dispositions, and leases throughout his career.
+In Fall of 2018, Daniel decided to venture to the cannabis industry full time launching CannaVentures Advisory Group, a full-service advisory firm servicing the industry, that focused on license acquisitions, dispositions, brand licensing, and commercial real estate.
+Shortly thereafter he co-founded and launched Cookies Retail where he manages the analysis of opportunities for partnerships, purchases, supply chain, brand expansion, licensing applications, and negotiates purchase and sale agreements for acquisitions.

 Scott Neslund (Speaker) Most recently Scott was the Chief Operating Officer of Centro, a $600MM+ ad tech firm based in Chicago with 700 employees, eight regional offices and over 1,200 customers.
 Scott Neslund joined Centro in 2012 as Executive Vice President of Client Services, overseeing a 300 person digital media services team.
 Scott has over 25 years of experience leading media and digital agencies in the U.S. with significant global experience in Europe, Asia and North America.
 He started his career with a 17-year stint at Leo Burnett where he oversaw media campaigns for clients United Airlines and Kellogg's.
 His international career includes managing the Coca-Cola AOR in Italy, leading the Leo Burnett media department in Japan, and launching the Starcom MediaVest agency in Canada in 1999.
 In 2002 Scott became President of the StarLink agency in the U.S. which later became Spark Foundry under Publicis Media.
 From 2005 to 2009 Scott led the WPP media agency Mindshare, first as Managing Director of the Chicago office and then as CEO of North America.
 He then served as CEO of the digital independent shop Red Bricks Media based in San Francisco and, later as President of Moxie Interactive, a subsidiary of the Publicis Group.
 Scott is a graduate of Indiana University with a B.A. in Telecommunications and the Kellogg School of Management with an M.B.A. in Marketing and International Business.
 Scott has been a judge for the Cannes Media Lion Awards, the Grand Effie Awards, and a member of the 4A’s Media Policy Committee.
 Scott has been recognized as a Media Maven from AdAge as well as the publication’s “A-List” for his leadership of Mindshare.
 Scott currently sits on several media industry Advisory Boards and operates his consulting business, SAN & Associates, focusing on digital marketing, data, and programmatic buying.
 Scott also teaches a class on Advertising Platforms at Indiana University in Bloomington, IN.